amirdew/AMTooltip/README.md

 iOS 8+

-Expample write in Xcode 8.3 - Swift 3.1
+Example written in Xcode 8.3 with Swift 3.1

 ## Installation